MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-setup.md

 | Set-up default G/L accounts, allocation keys, journal templates and batches for fixed asset posting, and set up fixed asset classes and subclasses, such as Tangible and Intangible. |[Set Up General Fixed Assets Information](fa-how-setup-general.md) |
 | Create depreciation books, define various depreciation methods, integrate with the general ledger, and enable duplication of entries in several depreciation books. |[Set Up Fixed Asset Depreciation](fa-how-setup-depreciation.md) |

-## <a name="optional-setup-tasks-insurance-maintenance-and-user-defined-depreciation-methods"></a>Optional setup tasks (insurance, maintenance, and user-defined depreciation methods)
+## Optional setup tasks (insurance, maintenance, and user-defined depreciation methods)

 The following table contains a sequence of optional tasks to set up fixed assets, such as insurance, maintenance and depreciation methods, and links to related articles.